 Course Requirements Checklist

-After reading the Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-Critical Book Review
+Critical Book Review Assignment

-Treatment and Recovery Project
+Treatment and Recovery Project Assignment

-In Modules/Weeks 3, 5, and 8, the student will take an open-note/open-book, multiple-choice and true/false test over the previous week's reading material.
+The student will take 3 open-note/open-book, multiple-choice and true/false tests over the week's reading material.
 These tests consist of 40 questions, and the student will have 60 minutes to complete each test.
 Once the test is opened, it must be completed; it cannot be saved and resumed at a later time.
 (CLO A, B, C, D, E, F, and G)